piyushrpt/condaLinuxSetup/anaconda.md

 # Setting up Python2 and Python3 using Anaconda

+If you already have python2.7 installed, install "scons" for it.
+If you already have "scons" as well, you can skip the miniconda2 instructions.

 ### Miniconda2

 - We only need python2 for scons.
 You can instead choose to install all of anaconda2 as well, if needed.